tyson-nw/Neosys/database/sources/SRD/SRD.md

 | 3 | +3 | 2 | 7-10 |
 | 4 | +4 | 3 | 11+ |

-In addition, when you change tiers you gain proficiency in one new skill and increase one stat by +1.
 Your HP increases by your class's base HP plus your [[#Fortitude]] modifier.
-You can choose a new [[#Specialty]] either from the list of Specialties, or create your own.
+You can choose a new [[#Expertise]] either from the list of Expertises, or create your own.

 Your class also provides abilities with each tier.

-## Specialty
+## Expertise
-Specialties are additional training that your character has received.
+Expertises are additional training that your character has received.
 They are not tied to a specific [[#Skills|Skill]] or [[#Stats|Stat]].
-You can apply a specialty to rolls within their field of expertise, adding your proficiency a second time to the roll.
-You can only add once specialty to any one roll.
-You do not need to be proficient in a skill to use a specialty.
+You can apply a Expertise to rolls within their field of expertise, adding your proficiency to the roll.
+You can only add once Expertise to any one roll.
+You do not need to be proficient in a skill to use a Expertise.

 * **Animal Handling** - Manipulating and controlling animals.
 * **Arcana** - Knowledge of the arcane.
-* **Bladed Weapons**  - Mastery over weapons with the bladed tag.
-* **Blunt Weapons** - Mastery over weapons with the blunt tag.
-* **Bows** - Mastery of ranged weapons without the mechanical tag.
-* **Crossbows** - Mastery of weapons with the mechanical tag, can load as a [[#Bonus Action]]
 * **History** - Knowledge of history
 * **Intimidation** - Manipulating and controlling creatures through fear
 * **Medic** - Knowledge of medicine
 * **Mounted Combat** - Mastery of controlling a mount in combat and can spur a mount to attack as a [[#Bonus Action]].
 * **Persuasion** - Manipulating creatures through force of personality
-* **Piercing Weapons** - Mastery of weapons with the piercing tag
 * **Religion** - Knowledge of religion
-* **Thrown Weapons** - Mastery weapons with the thrown tag
 * **Unarmed Combat** - Mastery of dealing damage with your body.
+* **Weapon** - Mastery of a specific weapon.

 ### Creating Specialties
 Specialties are short descriptions of a realm of experience.
 They should not be too specific, but not as broad as the specialties gained from [[#Culture]] or [[#Background]] or [[#Class]].